Considerations Before Starting HIV Treatment

 Scientists have developed drugs that stop HIV from making copies of itself (multiplying) in your body.
 These drugs are grouped into classes.
 Each class of drugs works to stop HIV at a certain point in its life cycle.
 There are several classes of HIV drugs:

-• Entry inhibitors (including fusion inhibitor, attachment inhibitor and CCR5 antagonist)
+• Entry inhibitors (including fusion inhibitor, attachment inhibitor, CCR5 antagonist and post-attachment inhibitor)

 • Integrase inhibitors